Writing Styles: What is Style in Writing?

 Notice how each of these syntactical changes affect the rhythm, meaning, and style of the sentences.
 Some changes certainly worsen the effect of the sentence.

 A final element of syntax is punctuation.
 Commas, colons, semicolons, em-dashes, and periods each have their own specific use in English grammar.
-How the author decides to use each punctuation mark contributes to the overall style of their sentence.
+How the author decides to use each punctuation mark contributes to the overall style of their sentences.

 Elements of Writing Styles: Literary Devices

 Literary devices are specific writing techniques that forge novel connections and possibilities in language.
 You are probably familiar with common devices, like metaphors and similes.
-However, there is a wide range of devices available to creative writers, from the hyperbole to the synecdoche, from the onomatopoeia to the paraprosdokian.
+However, there is a wide range of devices available to creative writers, from the hyperbole to the synecdoche, from the onomatopoeia to the paranomasia.

 In any work of creative writing, literary devices are essential to both the author’s meaning and their writing style.